aiqc/AIQC/docs/pages/explainer.rst

   </p>

   <p class="explain">
-   Similar to how a biological neuron aggregates an <i>action potential</i> based on input from preceding neurons - an artificial neuron aggregates a <i>weighted sum</i> by adding up all of the values of its incoming weights.
+   Similar to how a biological neuron accumulates an <i>action potential</i> based on input from preceding neurons - an artificial neuron accumulates a <i>weighted sum</i> by adding up all of the activation values of its incoming edges.
   </p>

 |